laila-chammaa/realtime-chat-app/README.md

 new: added unit, integration and end-to-end tests with jest and puppeteer!

+new: used github actions to automate build, and to test before integrating changes

 larger scale project with 7 components, each with css file, used modern project structure

 used state hooks and props for data flow